makrai/notes/demszky-23-llm-psycho.md

   * LLM not interact directly with vulnerable populations (eg strugg students), human experts (for example, teachers) are in control of the interaction and
     * accept or reject suggestions from the LLM
-* As LLMs become better at simulating different types of behaviour, they could
+* As LLMs become better at simulating different types of behaviour
   * use LLMs to recognize and diagnose undesirable biases in the content they produce as well as text written by humans.
 For example, researchers are
   * approaches for LLMs to self-diagnose 59 and self-criticize based on principles written by people 60 to de-bias their output.
+These
-These algorithms could also be applied to mitigate human bias as a form of bias training
+    * could also be applied to mitigate human bias as a form of bias training
     * For example, participants could receive constructive feedback on their responses to scenarios that have the potential for bias.
 Given that
   * many training programmes to combat implicit bias do not have a measurable